 Paul joined Oregon Volunteers in January 2016 after spending seven years working abroad.
 He conducted his graduate thesis research in Hanoi, Vietnam in 2006 as a Portland State student in the Masters of Public Administration program.
 Upon graduation, Paul returned to Vietnam where he helped develop academic programs for a number of American universities.
 He moved on to Tanzania where he was a Peace Corps Volunteer and a Program Manager for a USAID-funded nutrition project that worked with small-scale food processors to fortify the country’s staple foods (namely, corn flour and sunflower oil) to boost the nutrition status of children under five.

 Paul is excited to return to Portland with his wife and to the AmeriCorps world where he was a member in the Montana and Washington Conservation Corps.
 He is happy to be able to use his administrative experience to enable young people to follow their dreams and do-gooder passions that they can leverage throughout their lives.

 Paul split his youth between Minnesota and New Hampshire and comes from a competitive sports family.
 In addition to enjoying a microbrew while watching the Red Sox or Vikings, Paul can often be seen on the trail, negotiating traffic on his bike, in the kitchen, or reading wonky current events books.

-Kimberly Ligon- Events and Project Specialist
+Maria Sceva- Events and Program Specialist